Seasonal B Roll

 With the upcoming Christmas break, and the closure of many areas of the University during this time, I wanted to make sure we shared the University opening times with you, and provide some tips for taking your own break.

-You may decide to take a break from your research studies over the Christmas break; taking some time off allows your brain and body some time to recuperate, and you may find when you return to your research or studies, you are in a better position to work productively.
+You may decide to take a break from your research studies over the Christmas break; taking some time off allows your brain and body some time to recuperate, and you may find when you return to your research or studies, you are in a better position to focus on them.

-It can be difficult to take time off from your research; you may feel that you don’t have time to take a break, or when you do take a break, you feel guilty for not working.
-As a part-time research student, I often feel that I am not dedicating enough time to the work I need to do for my first taught module.
-However, research has shown that taking breaks can have a positive impact on wellbeing and productivity, so I wanted to share some tips that might help you when planning and taking breaks:
+It can be difficult to take time off from your research.
+You may feel that you don’t have time to take a break, or when you do take a break, you feel guilty for not working.
+As a part-time research student, I often feel that I am not dedicating enough time to the reading and writing I need to undertake.
+However, research has shown that taking breaks can have a positive impact on wellbeing and productivity, so I wanted to share some tips that might help you when planning for and taking breaks:

 1. Plan when you are going to take breaks, and stick to it.
-Add your breaks to your calendar or schedule and let your supervisors and colleagues know when you are planning to take longer breaks - this will allow you to plan for any deadlines or other activities that might be time-sensitive.
+Add your breaks to your calendar or schedule and let your supervisors and colleagues know when you are going to take longer breaks - this will allow you to be organised for any deadlines or other activities that might be time-sensitive.

 2. Notice how you feel when you are taking a break.
 Pay particular attention to any positive feelings or benefits you experience.
 Remembering these can help motivate you to take breaks in the future.
 If you find you are constantly thinking about your work when on a break, try to bring your focus back to the activity you are doing, or choose an activity that requires some concentration.
-I find dance classes really help take my mind off my work as I am focussing so hard on the dance steps, I don’t have time to think about anything else!
+I try to dedicate some time during my breaks to playing computer and board games as these require my complete focus.

 3. Techniques such as the Pomodoro Technique, where you work for 25 minutes and take short breaks in between, can help you work more efficiently and ensure you take regular breaks whilst working.
-There are loads of Apps that you can use too, such as the Be Focused – Pomodoro Timer App for Apple devices, or the Focus To-Do: Pomodoro Timer & To Do List Chrome extension.
+There are apps that you can use too, such as the Be Focused – Pomodoro Timer app for Apple devices, or the Focus To-Do: Pomodoro Timer & To Do List Chrome extension.

 4. Create a list of things you need to do, and prioritise what needs to be done before your break, and what can wait.
 The Eisenhower Matrix can help you to prioritise your to-do list.